-The processes for generating PhPIDs, as depicted in Figure 4, includes validation of marketed pharmaceutical product data.
-The process is split into three parts - substance, dose form, and strength - for characterisation of the corresponding product and harmonisation according to ISO IDMP standards, other standards (e.g. EDQM, UCUM), and the business rules described in this document
+The processes for generating PhPIDs, as depicted in Figure 4, include validation of marketed pharmaceutical product data.
+The process is divided into three parts: substance, dose form, and strength.
+These parts are used to characterise the corresponding product and harmonise it according to ISO IDMP standards, other standards (e.g. EDQM, UCUM), and the business rules described in this document.